cmusphinx/cmusphinx.github.io/wiki/regressiontests.md

 regressionResults

-About once a year, clean the main ''regression.log'' file from old results.
+About once a year, clean the main `regression.log` file from old results.
 For example, for year 2010, you do the following.

 `<file bash cleanup.sh>`